Kartones/flask-calendar/README.md

 - edit existing event
 - error messages
-- mobile resolution support: if width <= 640 hide delete button, smaller fonts, etc.
-- vanilla js drag & drop to change day of event (only inside same month)
+- disable drag & drop on mobile
 - a decent weekday and month day choosers when recurrency is selected
 - Option to remove individual repetitions? (idea: repetition-exclude list with year-month-day as keys and ids as array values, then when saving calendar do a cleaning sweep of all past ones)
 - Yearly repetition? (would need month and day)